 “We deal with all the OEMs across our complete product portfolio, but for the galley, we mainly deal with OEMs for the smaller vessels.
 Despite the fact that larger vessels tend to be fitted with 230v high-end products from domestic white goods manufacturers, we are confident our new concept will enable the OEMs of larger vessels to use more of our marine products in the future.

 “None of the manufacturers have been able to offer a complete range of products before.
 As a one-stop supplier, we want to be the company that makes OEMs’ jobs simpler when it comes to choosing galley products.”

-The open, exposed nature of today’s galley where much more is on display, has placed greater emphasis on quality and finish.
+The open, exposed nature of today’s galley where much more is on display, has placed greater emphasis on the quality of materials and final finish.

-“For kitchen appliances that are open on the living room, I prefer them to be hidden or in the case of hobs (strictly induction for safety reasons) that they are flush, in colour and geometric continuity with the top,” maintains Azimut’s style manager Federica Bertolini.
+“For kitchen appliances that are open on the living room, I prefer them to be hidden or in the case of hobs (strictly induction for safety reasons) flush – in colour and geometric continuity with counter tops,” maintains Azimut’s style manager Federica Bertolini.
 “So in the case of the worktops of the S7 and new S6, preferably black.
 The same trend for appliances is precisely this – increasingly simple, minimal, technical, and retractable.”
 She adds: “Microwaves must be ‘combi’, and the dishwasher is an expected but not mandatory appliance, with some customers preferring more storage.”

 In the remodeling of its E–Line, Slovenian builder Elan was aware that a focus on the galley was critical to establishing the quality look and feel throughout.
 “We upgraded our galley heavily,” explains Elan’s head of marketing David Rajapakse.
 “We started to use natural oak veneer in combination with solid wood and upgraded the counter material, substituted the plastic sink with Inox, and upgraded the stove on the E4 and E5, as well as adding a front-opening fridge.”